suvreal/Krudo/README.md

 - routerClass is supposed to be set with valid ClassName of Controller namespace
   - routeClass name is compared in model and view namespaces to get proper view or model
 - requestKeys are expected URL params matching DB attributes to process (save, update, delete, visit)
-- more work will continue to improve request processing according to POST request keys as for update or insert to be better matched with Model attributes
-- called method for particular route will be added

 ## Database:
 - database export for implementation & test purposes provided in root directory with name krudo_database.sql - name of database is krudo